ProtoLife/daptics-api/README.md

 To use the daptics API, you must first register at the [https://daptics.ai](https://daptics.ai) to establish your login and password for API authentication.

 ## Python Client <a class="tocSkip"></a>

-The `python_client` folder contains the Python GraphQL client, daptics_client.py, and several interactive Python notebooks for experimenting with the API.
+The `python_client` folder contains the Python GraphQL client package module sources (in the `daptics_client`, `phoenix`, and `syncasync` folders), and several interactive Python notebooks for experimenting with the API.

-Follow the instructions in the README.md file in that folder to set up a local Jupyter Notebook server if you do not have access to a server that can open `.ipynb` files.
+Follow the instructions in the README-NOTEBOOKS.md file in that folder to set up a local Jupyter Notebook server if you do not have access to a server that can open `.ipynb` files.

 ## GraphQL API Documentation <a class="tocSkip"></a>